List of National Parks and Sanctuaries in West Bengal

 Trees in this region include fern, bamboo, sal and oak.
 Speaking of the fauna, you will spot Bay Woodpecker, Golden-throated Barbet, Hodgson’s Hawk Cuckoo and Jerdon’s Baza.
 Bird watchers and scenic photographers often spend hours admiring the rich fauna and capturing their beauty.

-4. Jaldapara Wildlife Sanctuary
+4. Jaldapara National Park

 Located on the Eastern side of the Himalayas along the foothill region, here is another major West Bengal National Park.
 One-horned rhinos and barking deer in the forests are the unique highlights of this remarkable green hotspot of West Bengal.
+Many visitors often wonder how many days are required to explore such vast forest areas properly to see all the major attractions.

 Other animals spotted in the forest include sambhar deer, hog deer, wild pig, and bison.
 The avian diversity of the park is also remarkable with a variety of eagles, Bengal Floricans and Indian hornbills perched on the branches.
 Located very close to the ruins of a fort, the forest possesses a vintage charm.